-Jane Chilcott, President
+Jane Chilcott, Vice President (WA)

 Jane is the Chief Executive Officer of Linkwest, the peak body for community centres in Western Australia and has worked for Linkwest for 7 years in a number of roles.
 Jane originally qualified and worked in HR management and training and has worked in a number of countries and in very varied roles including full time mum and teacher of English as a second language to adults and children.
 As an extensive user of Neighbourhood Centres in a number of countries while her children were growing up, Jane is passionate about this very important sector and the role it plays in reducing isolation and bringing people from all walks of life together.